Your practice sessions are where you make progress as a guitarist. The better quality practice you can have, the faster you will learn.

 A metronome is a crucial skill development tool.
-If you don’t already have one, get one like the digital metronome and tuner below:
+If you don’t already have one, get one like this Korg digital metronome and tuner:

 Practicing an in-tune guitar is important as it affects your ear skills.
 You want to train your ears to hear an in-tune guitar rather than get used to an out-of-tune guitar.
 If you’re a beginner it might not seem that important if the guitar is slightly out-of-tune, but advanced guitarists know how important it is to practice on a properly tuned guitar.

 If you play acoustic guitar, you can use a tuner like the metronome/tuner combo above, or a clip-on tuner like the TC Electronic PolyClip:

 If you play electric guitar you can use either of the above two options, but I highly recommend a dedicated guitar tuner pedal like the TC Electronic PolyTune 3: